pixeltris/YgoMaster/Docs/PvP.md

 ## Notes

 - Every PC (and every seperate YgoMaster folder) must have a different `MultiplayerToken` as otherwise they will share the same session which will break things
-- Due to requiring very low latency PvP is unlikely to perform well over WAN / Hamachi / ZeroTier / Tailscale / etc
+- Due to PvP duels requiring constant synchronization it is unlikely to perform well outside of LAN
 - Do not modify `YgoMaster/Data/Players/` or any sub folders while `YgoMaster.exe` is running
+- Clicking mates / duel field borders are synced with the other player.
+Spectators also see it but their clicks don't sync

 ## Trading